Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 The user stories for the website user "regular user" (with and without account) are described as follows:
 -	User Story 1.1: As a superuser/regular user the navigation bar is displayed with a logo on all pages with a search box, My account, shopping bag icons on a desktop device
 - User Story 1.2: As a superuser/regular user the navigation bar is displayed on all pages with a search box, My account, shopping bag icons on smaller screen devices
-- User Story 1.3: As a regular user not logged in, I see a Register/Login link under the My Account dropdown
+- User Story 1.3: As a superuser/regular not logged in, I see a Register/Login link under the My Account dropdown
-- User Story 1.4: As a regular user logged in/not logged in, I am brought to my shopping bag if I click on the Bag icon
+- User Story 1.4: As a superuser/regular logged in/not logged in, I am brought to my shopping bag if I click on the Bag icon
 - User Story 1.5: As a superuser/regular user logged in, I see a "My Profile"/Logout under the My Account dropdown
 - User Story 1.6: As a superuser/regular user logged in, if I click on the My Profile under My Account I am brought to the My Profile page
 - User Story 1.7: As a superuser/regular user logged in, if I click on the My Profile under My Account I am brought to the Logout page.
 If I click Logout I am Logged out.
 If I click cancel I am brought back to the homepage